 Those who use Commuter Transit are people who commute to and from Edmonton during a peak hours for work or school.
 Currently, there are approximately 90,000 riders per year, or between 300 and 350 riders per weekday.

 Route 560 alone has eliminated approximately 275,000 personal vehicle trips between Spruce Grove and Edmonton since it started in 2006.
 There has been a reduction of close to 1,500 tonnes of carbon dioxide emissions (a greenhouse gas emitted by vehicles).
 Other benefits include reduced congestion, and reduced wear and tear on roads.

 Funding for transit service is limited and the high cost of transit makes expansion a challenge.
-Commuter service during peak hours into Edmonton was deemed as the most feasible option to meet the current demand.
-That being said, the City is continually looking at ways to improve the service.
-Expansions would be phased in slowly, and are subject to Council approval.
+Commuter service was expanded into the midday in September 2018 with trips added at two-hour intervals on Route 560.The City is continually looking at ways to improve the service.
+Future expansions would be phased in slowly, and are subject to Council approval.